Ultimate guide to le Chateau de Chambord France– an awe-inspiring Renaissance Castle

 The Moliere Theatre was built for the Sun King when he came to play at Chambord this small theatre was the venue for Molière who presented for the first time in Chambord two of his famous ballet comedies, set to music by Jean-Baptiste Lully.

-The State Apartment was created to conform with royal etiquette during the reign of Louis XIV.
+The State Apartment was created to conform to royal etiquette during the reign of Louis XIV.
 The rooms are furnished as in the time of the Maréchal de Saxe during the 18th century.

 The Museum of the Comte de Chambord is the living quarters of the last Bourbon, who refused the throne offered to him in 1871.

 There is not much to see on the second floor, but it has ongoing displays and exhibitions of French artists.
-There is also a Trophy Gallery and the magnificent sculpted vaulted ceilings with Francis I carved symbol of the Salamander – Francis I’s symbol.
+There is also a Trophy Gallery and magnificent sculpted vaulted ceilings with Francis I carved symbol of the Salamander – Francis I’s symbol.

-This is where you can enjoy the absolutely stunning views of the gardens and close up views of the architecture and terraces.
+This is where you can enjoy the absolutely stunning views of the gardens and close-up views of the architecture and terraces.
 You can also see the trophy gallery and admire the views of the vaulted ceilings.
+Walking the gallery notice that the square towers are the tops of chimneys and the round towers are the tops of staircases

 Château Chambord Formal Gardens